oswida/cyber/docs/en/srd.md

 Each character may install cybermodifications in an amount not exceeding the **actual** level of the **Interface ability divided by 3** (rounding up).

-> Example: *John Kowalsky's* has Interface ability equal to 10.
+> Example: *John Kowalsky* has Interface ability equal to 10.
 This means that he can install 4 cyber modifications.

 A character whose **INF is zero** cannot use cybermodifications - they stop working until the character has regained at least one point of Interface.